 The last item on this list is the easiest thing to get access to for people without an academic affiliation.
 In 2050 we will laugh about the fact that we used to pay to download scientific papers.
-The existence of the arXiv is great sign for the change in this direction.
+The existence of the arXiv is a great sign for the change in this direction.

-What about community?
+What about the community?
 People need other people with similar interests to discuss topics and problems.
 While sites like StackExchange help a lot, they are not enough.

 Luckily, we can already see first signs how this could work in practice.
 The crucial idea is: there can be a scientific community outside of the established academic system.
 This is possible through independent science institutes.
 Existing examples are the Ronin Institute for Independent Scholarship, the CORES Science and Engineering Institute and the Pacific Science Institute.

-Such institutes offer a community trough regular in-person meet-ups.
+Such institutes offer a community through regular in-person meet-ups.
 Besides, they can also enable access to the established scientific community.
 For example, in this nature article, Jon Wilkins, the founder of the Ronin Institute explains one of the benefits: